History of wildfire suppression in the United States

-Wildfire suppression in the United States has had a long and varied history.
+Wildfire suppression has had a long and varied history in the United States.
 For most of the 20th century, any form of wildland fire, whether it was naturally caused or otherwise, was quickly suppressed for fear of uncontrollable and destructive conflagrations such as the Peshtigo Fire in 1871 and the Great Fire of 1910.
 In the 1960s, policies governing wildfire suppression changed due to ecological studies that recognized fire as a natural process necessary for new growth.
-Today, policies advocating complete fire suppression have been exchanged for those who encourage wildland fire use, or the allowing of fire to act as a tool, such as the case with controlled burns.
+Policies advocating complete fire suppression have evolved to those that encourage wildland fire use, or the allowing of fire to act as a tool, such as the case with controlled burns.